LinkedIn Summary Examples for Every Career Level

 TL;DR

 Write your LinkedIn summary in first person, lead with a hook that states your professional identity and what you deliver, back it up with 2-3 specific accomplishments, and close with what you're looking for.
 Keep it under 300 words.
 The first 3 lines matter most because that's all LinkedIn shows before the 'See more' fold.
+This guide includes 15+ linkedin summary examples across tech, marketing, sales, healthcare, finance, and more.

 The Most Underused Section on LinkedIn

 Most LinkedIn profiles have a decent headline and a list of job titles.
-But the About section — your summary — is either empty, a copy-paste of a resume objective from 2015, or a wall of text that nobody reads.
+But the About section, your summary, is either empty, a copy-paste of a resume objective from 2015, or a wall of text that nobody reads.

 That's a missed opportunity.
 Your summary is the only section on LinkedIn where you get to speak in your own voice, tell your story on your terms, and explain what the bullet points on your profile don't capture.

 Recruiters read summaries.
 LinkedIn's own data shows that profiles with a summary receive significantly more InMail messages than those without one.
-It's also the section where hiring managers get a sense of whether you'd be a good cultural fit — something they can't gauge from a list of job titles.
+It's also the section where hiring managers get a sense of whether you'd be a good cultural fit, something they can't gauge from a list of job titles.

-What Makes a Summary Actually Work
+What Makes a LinkedIn Summary Actually Work

 Before the examples, here's the framework.
 Every strong LinkedIn summary has four parts: